Customization APIs

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the Custom Dimension List method includes the following elements:

-• A response body containing a custom dimension array in JSON.
-The array contains an element for each of the company's custom dimensions; each element is a customDimension object containing information about one custom dimension.
+• A response body with a JSON custom dimension array, with a customDimension object containing information about each custom dimension.

-Note: For a description of the JSON name:value pairs in a customDimension object, see Custom Dimension JSON.
+Note: For details on the JSON name/value pairs in a customDimension object, see Custom Dimension JSON.

 top | section